cferdinandi/gumshoe/README.md

 	selectorHeader: '[data-gumshoe-header]', // Fixed header selector (must use a valid CSS selector)
 	container: window, // The element to spy on scrolling in (must be a valid DOM Node)
 	offset: 0, // Distance in pixels to offset calculations
-	activeClass: 'active', // Class to apply to active navigation link and it's parent list item
+	activeClass: 'active', // Class to apply to active navigation link and its parent list item
 	scrollEventDelay: 66, // Milliseconds to throttle the scroll event.
 The default 66 provides smooth 24fps animation.
 	callback: function (nav) {} // Callback to run after setting active link });